-It's difficult to decide to book a trip to Mexico and then not be fascinated, with an amazing feeling and a unique experience that is hard to describe.
-Yes we are talking about the places, the wonderful sunny beaches, the warm friendly people as also of the cultural wealth and the well known historical aura surrounding this land is to be discovered.
+It's difficult to decide to book a trip to Mexico and then not be fascinated.
+It is an amazing feeling and a unique experience that is hard to describe.
+Yes, we are talking about the places, the wonderful sunny beaches, and the warm friendly people.
+The cultural wealth and the well known historical aura surrounding this land is to be discovered.

-We are of course referring to the Maya and the Aztecs, two populations that have really left their mark permanently in our human history.
-For completeness sake we will say that the first inhabitants of Mexico were the Olmecs (1500 BC) to whom we owe the invention of the calendar and writing and then follow each other populations such as Teotihuacan, the Maya, the Toltecs and finally the Aztecs, who were exterminated by the Spanish conquistadores, who make Mexican land the New Spain in 1520.
+We are of course referring to the Maya and the Aztecs.
+The two populations have really left their mark permanently in our human history.
+The first inhabitants of Mexico were the Olmecs (1500 BC) to whom we owe the invention of the calendar and writing.
+This is followed by Teotihuacan, Maya, Toltecs and finally the Aztecs.
+Aztecs were exterminated by the Spanish conquistadores, who made Mexico as the new Spain in 1520.

-Only towards the early nineteenth century we have the first mottos of rebellion that were then destroyed by the Americans, but who awaken in the threshold of the twentieth century, a time when the Mexican population gets a new energy and a new drive for independence led by Emiliano Zapata.
+Only towards the early nineteenth century, we had the first mottos of rebellion that were then destroyed by the Americans.
+They awaken in the threshold of the twentieth century when the Mexican population gets a new energy after a new drive for independence led by Emiliano Zapata.

-Disembarking from our trip we prepare to face our tour in Mexico, where from the morphological point of view we are faced with a very varied terrain, which for mountain lovers boasts of the famous mountain ranges of the Sierra Madre Occidental and Sierra Madre Eastern and the beach lovers can find their zen in the coastal areas of the Gulf of Mexico.
-Adventure lovers and hikers should not miss a ride in volcanic areas that abound in this area and sun-tan enthusiasts should not miss a tour of the coasts of the various islands surrounding Mexico.
+The beach lovers can find their zen in the coastal areas of the Gulf of Mexico.
+Adventure lovers and hikers should not miss a ride in volcanic areas that abound in this area.
+The sun-tan enthusiasts should not miss a tour of the coasts of the various islands surrounding Mexico.

-Before going to the south of the city for our first visit, a breakfast allows us to discover the los Chilaquiles Toluqueños.
+Before going to the south of the city for our first visit, before breakfast, we discover the Los Chilaquiles Toluqueños.
 It's good, but at 8 am, it's hard.
-By taking the metro on the zocalo, the central square of the city, we take the opportunity to have a quick look at the neighborhood which we will again visit this afternoon on our way back from Xochimilco.
+By taking the metro from the Zocalo, the central square of the city, we have a quick look at the neighborhood which we will again visit in the afternoon on our way back from Xochimilco.

-We then take the tren ligero which stops at Xochimilco.
-There, a lancha walk takes place in the Xochimilco district.
+We then take the Tren Ligero which stops at Xochimilco.
 There is a canal called floating gardens because the Aztecs had their corn grown there.
 Today, Mexicans grow flowers to supply to the whole city.
-This ride resembles the excursion on el Tigre during our tour of Argentina.
+This ride resembles the excursion on El Tigre during our tour of Argentina.

 We then, head to the museum of anthropology, passing by the garden of Chapultepec.
 It is a must see in Mexico City.
 The museum is huge and beautiful with reconstructions of Mayan sites adorn the gardens that bypass the museum.